gd-kkramarenko/EcommerceApp/README.md

 # EcommerceApp
-Now the search field in the top is in a special angular component we can search for products by keyword

-product list component displays a message if no products were found
+Added Product Details Component

+Now we can view Product details by clicking on image/name of the product

+There's a button to redirect you from the product details to the previous page you were on